If you’re on the London Underground with loads of luggage, you are in the wrong. Never forget that.

 1. Do not put your luggage on a seat or in the aisle

 Oh my Buddha do NOT put your excess luggage on a seat on the London Underground.
-Or in the middle blocking the aisle.
-The looks will kill you in mere seconds.
+Or in the middle blocking the aisle – the looks will kill you in mere seconds.

 2. Pile your stuff up on your lap rather than the floor